gopalanvinay/hw0-systems/README.md

 ## HW0: Galaxy Explorers

 This project deals with porting a Python benchmark to C++ and analyzing the scaling properties of both the Python and the C++ code.
+The data for the plots can be found in `data_points.csv`.

 ### Part 1
 #### a.
 The following are the number of iterations I picked at different sizes: